Under Armour: Products

 Under Armour announced an addition to their ColdGear product line, called Infrared, that was released in 2013.
 This line claims to dissipate and re-circulate heat around the wearer's body using ceramic powder.
 This was purportedly designed so that the wearer's heat signature will not be picked up.
 Under Armour also had released a product with scent control technology in 2012 titled, "Under Armour Scent Control".
 This line claims to be designed so that the wearer's scent cannot be detected.

 Under Armour developed a new type of shirt called "Coldblack", which is designed to reflect heat and keep athletes cool in the sun.
 Under Armour has come out with new styles for football uniforms.
 In October 2012, Under Armour created "The Wounded Warrior" project for football uniforms.
 The University of Hawaii and Boston College wore the star-studded cleats and the American striped jerseys.
 They were revealed when Boston College played Maryland on October 27, 2012, also when Hawaii played UNLV on November 24, 2012.

 The company produces the Speedform shoe in a Chinese bra factory.
 It has no insole and little stitching.
 Shoes are Under Armour's fastest growing product line, growing 31% from 2011 to $239 million in sales in 2012.

 In 2018, Under Armour launched two new pairs of connected running shoes at CES.
 Inside each shoe is a Bluetooth module, accelerometer and gyroscope.

 In November 2020, Under Armour announced a new brand in partnership with NBA star Stephen Curry called the Curry Brand.
 The launch follows Under Armour's quarterly earnings, resulting in $1.43 billion in revenue, which was flat in comparison to 2019.

 Recalls

-On April 29, 2009, the United States Consumer Products Safety Commission announced a voluntary recall of all Under Armour brand athletic cups.
+On April 29, 2009, the United States Consumer Product Safety Commission announced a voluntary recall of all Under Armour brand athletic cups.
 The cups might break when hit, posing a risk of serious injury.
 They were sold from January 2006 to March 2009.
 On November 3, 2011, the CPSC announced a voluntary recall of all Under Armour Defender chin straps.
 The straps pose a laceration hazard when a player contacts the metal snap.
 They were sold from January 2008 to September 2011.